laurmchan/marble_game/index.md

 The Marble Game was created for RE:SLO Hacks in Fall 2021.
 It is played on Arduino.
 The game involves "rolling" a marble on a platform without dropping it!

+### Gameplay
+Player controls "tilt" of the platform and the speed and direction of the ball.
+Turning the knob further in either direction will increase the velocity in that direction.

 ### Levels
 - Practice Level: Player must keep the ball on the platform.
 Player cannot win.
 - Level 1: Player must hit a target with the ball.
 Player wins by pressing a button once the ball has hit the target.